rl27/Mercator/README.md

 A tool for visualizing generative models in 3D hyperbolic space.

 <img src="example.png" alt="Example">
-Picture: Example of hyperbolic world populated by generated images of celebrity faces from a PGAN.
+Picture: A hyperbolic world populated by generated images of celebrity faces from a PGAN.
 Model source: https://github.com/facebookresearch/pytorch_GAN_zoo

 <hr>